sevlabr/lox/README.md

 `twi` and `bvm` are implemented as self-consistent and completely independent *Rust* crates.
 `benchmark` is a set of independent scripts on various languages.

+# Current status of the project

+Unfinished.
+I plan to do more things.